hrldcpr/blog/_posts/2022-08-08-visual-sum-of-cubes.md

 In the context of [*simplices*](https://en.wikipedia.org/wiki/Simplex), going from 2 line segments to 3 triangles to 4 tetrahedra is a nice pattern—line segments are 1-simplices, triangles are 2-simplices, and tetrahedra are 3-simplices.

 The pattern can continue, using 5 four-dimensional 4-simplices to derive the formula for $$1^4+2^4+\dots+n^4$$, and so on in increasingly high dimensions.
-But that might defeat the point of it being a 'visual' derivation.
+But that might defeat the point of it being a ‘visual’ derivation.

 ### …but also